PiresMA/epidemic_like_models/README.md

 * Wang, Wei, et al. "Dynamics of social contagions with memory of nonredundant information."
 Physical Review E 92.1 (2015): 012820.
 * Sooknanan, Joanna, and Donna MG Comissiong.
 "When behaviour turns contagious: the use of deterministic epidemiological models in modeling social contagion phenomena."
 International Journal of Dynamics and Control (2016): 1-5.
 * Castillo-Chavez, Carlos, and Sunmi Lee.
 "Epidemiology Modeling in the Life and Social Sciences."
 (2011).

-Failures spreading
-* Ripoll, J., M. Manzano, and E. Calle.
-"Spread of epidemic-like failures in telecommunication networks."
-Physica A: Statistical Mechanics and its Applications 410 (2014): 457-469.
-* Bao, Z. J., et al. "Dynamics of load entropy during cascading failure propagation in scale-free networks."
-Physics Letters A 372.36 (2008): 5778-5782.

 Information spreading